 The Group's remuneration policy and structure is equitable, competitive and consistent so as to ensure the recruitment and retention of personnel of the capability, competence and experience necessary for the successful achievement of the Group's strategies and goals.
-The Group's Nomination and Remuneration Committee is responsible for the Group's overall remuneration policy and framework.
+The Group's Nomination and Remuneration Committee has primary responsibility for the Group's overall remuneration policy and framework.